Course content and outline of the programme

-The second cycle, from 21 January 2018 to 17 May 2019, is a face-to-face learning period that will be held in Turin, Italy, at the International Training Centre of the ILO.
-Class attendance is compulsory for the entire period.
+The second cycle (21 January 2019 – 17 May 2019) is a face-to-face learning period that is held in Turin, Italy, at the International Training Centre of the ILO.

-The third cycle, from 20 May 2019 to 15 October 2019, will be a research and study period during which the students are expected to finalize their projects, while being at work or home or attending internships.
+The third cycle (21 May 2019 – 14 October 2019) is a distance learning home-based research and study period during which the students are expected to finalize their projects, while being at work or home or attending internships.

 • Cultural Heritage and Economic Development